Looking to spend one day in Paris but not exactly sure where to start? Yeah, not to worry because I totally get it.

 Although there is an admission fee to enter, it’s worth it for the chance to ogle the stained glass windows.

 Also, while Notre Dame is under restoration, Sainte Chapelle has become even busier.
-So, it’s advisable to pre-book your tickets now and to arrive as early as possible.
+So, it’s advisable to pre-book your tickets now and arrive as early as possible.

 Address: 10 Bd du Palais, 75001 Paris, France